-The following table provides a high level comparison between the approved budget and actual expenditure at the Group level.
-The annual revenue surplus of £0.199 million has been appropriated (or transferred) to general balances.
-This level of deficit represents less than 0.04% of the Net Cost of Services which demonstrates strong and effective financial management of the annual budget.
+The following table provides a high level comparison between the approved budget for 2020/21 and actual expenditure at the Group level (i.e. PCC and Chief Constable).
+The annual revenue surplus of \pounds 0.199 million has been appropriated (or transferred) to general balances.
+This level of surplus represents less than 0.04% of the Net Cost of Services which demonstrates strong and effective financial management of the annual budget.